jo2lxq/wafl/WAFL-ViT/CU/README.md

 <img src="./assets/20250313_chulamap_dataset.png" width="100%" />

 We have developed the Chulalongkorn University Building Recognition Dataset (CUBR) to provide smart-campus services.
 The photos were captured by three individuals using their own cameras.
 We selected 32 buildings as the target for these photographs, and each photo was manually labeled.
+The distribution of images are shown in below.

 | Folder | Train Count | Val Count |
 |--------|-------------|-----------|